Board of Directors

 Members of the Board of Directors

-Dorrie Ferster, Board Chair
+Dorrie Ferster, Past Board Chair

-Mark Cleveland, Finance Committee Chair
+Mark Cleveland, Board Chair

 With a career focusing on organization development, strategic planning and organizational leadership, Mark spent over 40 years working in Canada’s north.
 Throughout his work career he focused his efforts on the development and expansion of sustainable communities-based services in the fields of education, training and health.
 Activities included supporting the organization and development of health and education authorities as well as refocusing existing services to better meet patient/client needs.
 Mark’s career postings included serving as the president of the Northwest Territories college system, Deputy Minister of Health, Deputy Minister of Education, Culture and Employment and serving as Secretary to the NWT Government’s Financial Management Board.
 Mark has been a resident of Salt Spring since 2016.